how to choose colors for a painting with harmony

 Too many different colors in a painting looks confusing.
 All the various colors don't give the eyes a place to rest.

-Even if all the colors are very attractive, many different colors won't work well together in one painting.
-The viewer's eyes jump from one color to another in a disconcerting manner.
+Even if all the colors are very attractive, lots of different colors won't work well together in one painting.

 Fewer colors in one painting create peace and harmony.